The goal of the graduate scholarship program is to:

 Visibility on Fin-ML’s website and exposure to the network’s news, offers and activities.

-Students who show a high degree of motivation in specializing in the field of mathematical and computational finance and business analytics, enrolled, or planning to enroll (i.e. applied to start beginning of next term) in a Masters or Doctoral degree at: Université de Montréal, HEC Montréal, Concordia University, University of Calgary, University of Waterloo or Queen’s University.
+Students who show a high degree of motivation in specializing in the field of mathematical and computational finance and business analytics, enrolled or planning to enroll (i.e. applied to start beginning of next term) in a Masters or Doctoral degree at: Université de Montréal, HEC Montréal, Concordia University, University of Calgary, University of Waterloo or Queen’s University.
+You must remain enrolled at one of the universities for the duration of the Fin-ML program.
+Note: To apply, you must have completed and submitted grades for one term of your current program.
+If you haven't completed your first semester, you must have basic experience in finance and data science.
+Please describe this in your Statement of Purpose.

 All students who apply to the Fin-ML CREATE program must identify a professor (supervisor) who is willing to support them throughout the program and oversee their work during the mandatory internship, on a topic that suits Fin-ML’s interests.